Johnspes/House-Sales-Pricing/README.md

 I used three modelling to check the best fit for our dependent variable.
 ### CONCLUSION
 Polynomial Model was the best fit for predicting price for the dataset.
+Relationship between home renovation and the price: An increase of 1 in yr_renovated is associated with an increase of about 115 in price.